LudoProvost/IoT-temp-based-fan-speed-controller/README.md

 # Temperature Based Fan Speed Controller on Custom PCB

+## Note:
+The IoT part of this project has not been completed yet.

 ## Components
 1. ### ESP8266 NodeMCU
     Used for data processing through GPIO12 and controls fan speed by varying MOSFET gate voltage through GPIO16.